- University Catalogue

 Student Financial Services – Student Accounts

-All charges for the entire semester are to be paid prior to the first class meeting unless satisfactory payment arrangements have been made.
+All charges for the entire session are to be paid prior to the first class meeting of the session unless satisfactory payment arrangements have been made.

 Institutional Refund/Withdrawal Policy

 Students who officially withdraw from a session or from the University are entitled to tuition credits/refunds on the session tuition and fee charges according to the following policies: